YOUR OPERA GUIDE : Iain Scott

 Iain Scott is perhaps Canada’s best known and most popular opera tour designer-leader and is an evangelist opera educator (lectures, courses and weekend seminars).

-During his working career, he taught evening classes on opera appreciation at the University of Toronto, the Royal Conservatory and in many other educational institutions, associations and Community Centres throughout Canada and the USA.
+Throughout his business career, he taught evening classes on opera appreciation at the University of Toronto, York University, Ryerson University, the Royal Conservatory and in many other educational institutions, associations and Community Centres throughout Canada and the USA.

-He retired from corporate life twenty years ago (in 2002) – and founded OPERA IS – Travel and Learning (the IS stands for “Iain Scott’) to lead opera tours, develop opera appreciation courses, and produce opera guides.
+He retired from corporate life over twenty years ago (in 2002) – and founded his own enterprise : OPERA IS – Travel and Learning (the IS stands for “Iain Scott’) to design and lead opera tours, to develop opera appreciation courses, and to produce opera guides.
 He has never been happier in his life.

-- He grew up in Scotland and came to Canada in 1972.
+- Iain grew up in Scotland and came to Canada in 1972.

-- Iain has two Masters Degrees (an honours MA in medieval history and an MBA in organizational behaviour).
+- He has two Masters Degrees (an Honours MA in Medieval History and an MBA in Organizational Behaviour).

 - He represented Scotland in fencing at two weapons (foil and epee).